The PhysioForma™ pacifier by Chicco is supposed to be an improved type of pacifier, but aren’t all pacifiers basically the same?

 One review said the pacifier became discolored after boiling it.
 If that’s true, it’s unfortunate, though at least it doesn’t impact the usability in any way.
 But, do you want to know what’s even better?

-These pacifiers come with a reusable sterilizing case that sterilizes it in 3 minutes!
+These pacifiers can include a reusable sterilizing case that sterilizes it in 3 minutes!
 You can’t get much more convenient than that, except each minute a baby is crying is like 20.
 You might have to sing a few rounds of your baby’s favorite lullaby. 😉

 Okay, okay!
 So, how can this pacifier help my baby sleep?